 Cravings and Aversions

-Taste often changes during pregnancy.
-For examples, some women develop an aversion to meat.
-If so, you can substitute other foods rich in protein, such as yogurt, beans, nuts, tofu, lentils, or chickpeas.
+During pregnancy the taste of certain foods can sometimes change.
+If you develop an aversion to meat, for example, you can substitute other foods rich in protein, such as yogurt, beans, nuts, tofu, lentils, or chickpeas.

 A Balanced Diet for Pregnancy

 |Breads and Grains||6||5 crackers, ½ bagel, 1 slice of bread, 1 tortilla, ½ c. rice or pasta.|

 |Proteins||4||2 oz. meat, fish, or poultry, ½ c. dried beans, ½ c. nuts|